-First, you’re going to be able to afford a bigger home if you’re debt free.
-If you’re still paying hundreds per month in student loans, the burdens of home ownership are going to be intense.
-If you want a home in the next several years, focus hard on freeing yourself from debt.
+First, you’re going to be able to afford a bigger home if you’re otherwise debt-free.
+If you’re still paying hundreds per month in student loans or car loans, the burdens of home ownership are going to be intense.
+If you want a home in the next several years, focus hard on freeing yourself from that debt.

 Second, you’re usually better off if you buy a smaller home rather than a larger one.
-Once you get beyond a certain point of home size, the excess space mostly just serves as storage for your excess stuff – mostly stuff you don’t really need.
+Once you get beyond a certain point of home size, the excess space mostly just serves as storage for your excess stuff – mostly stuff you don’t really need in the first place.

 When Sarah and I were house-hunting, we fell in love with a house that was about 50% larger than the one we ended up purchasing.
 We both just loved this house.
 We tried to find a way to afford it but, when we sat down and were realistic with our financial situation, we knew we couldn’t really afford it.
 We bought a smaller house, one within the range of what we could afford.